-The goal of programming is to solve problems.
+The goal of programming is to solve real-world problems.
 Yes, learning a language takes time, but there are tools available for any learning method, regardless of age or technological skills.
 Below are some of the guides to lead your path:

 Focus on Computer Basics: